August 6, 2018

 There is some good news for people who want to prepare their homes for a major hurricane.

 First, many of these storm-proofing upgrades – such as hurricane clips for the roof and storm shutters for the windows – are easy to install on existing homes.
-Second, property assessed clean energy (PACE) financing programs may be able to cover 100% of the upfront cost of your hurricane-readiness improvements.
+Also, property assessed clean energy (PACE) financing programs may be able to cover 100% of the upfront cost of your hurricane-readiness improvements.
 PACE programs are meant to help homeowners pay for efficiency upgrades, and they also often cover improvements that give a home greater climate resiliency.
+If you're interested in getting financing for some hurricane protection home upgrades, click below to get started and get a decision within 30 minutes!

 Protect the Roof